Blog/Testimonials·8 min read

 • Wall of customer reviews with star ratings and reviewer names.

-• Video and text testimonials that provide stronger social proof.
+• Video and text testimonials provide stronger social proof.

-• Shows overall rating and total review count shown at the top.
+• Overall rating and total review count shown at the top.

-• A clean grid-style review wall layout that displays many testimonials together for quick scanning.
+• Clean grid-style review wall layout that displays many testimonials together for quick scanning.

 6. Webflow

-Webflow is a no-code website builder and CMS that lets designers visually create, build, and launch custom, responsive websites in the cloud.
+Webflow is a no-code website builder and CMS that lets designers visually create, build, and launch custom responsive websites.

-It combines design tools, CMS capabilities, and hosting into a single platform used by startups, agencies, and big enterprises.
+Combines design tools, CMS capabilities, and hosting in one platform used by startups, agencies, and enterprises.

 Webflow testimonial page example

-This makes it a great example of how effective pages highlight specific business results with concrete numbers.
+Great example of highlighting specific business results with concrete numbers.

-• A structured case-study grid layout with filters that help visitors explore stories easily.
+• Structured case-study grid layout with filters that help visitors explore stories easily.

 • Measurable results like engagement and growth metrics.